 The submission of a pre-proposal is compulsory.
 Applicants cannot submit a full proposal at a later stage otherwise.

+An incomplete pre-proposal cannot be submitted by the project coordinator.
+Make sure to consult the complete announcement of opportunities and all supporting documents available on the Biodiversa+ website

 The pre-proposal can be submitted multiple times before the pre-proposal submission deadline on 2026-11-10 12:00 CET (local time in Brussels, Copenhagen, Paris).
 Only the very last submitted copy will be used by the Call Secretariat.
 It is not possible to edit / submit the pre-proposal after this deadline.
 Time remaining until the deadline in your time zone: https://time.is/1200_10_November_2026_in_Paris

-An incomplete pre-proposal cannot be submitted by the project coordinator.
-Make sure to consult the complete announcement of opportunities and all supporting documents available on the Biodiversa+ website

 NB: This part will have to be filled in directly in the EPSS.
 You will have to provide in this section information on the Project Partner Coordinator (i.e., person in charge of the whole project and associated consortium) and Partners involved, as well as the requested budget per Partner.